awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/_index.md

 We dive deep using hands-on material to provision and scale worker nodes, handle interruptions, and design for fault tolerance.

-This worksop is originally based on AWS [EKS Workshop](https://eksworkshop.com/) where you can find more modules and learn more about Amazon Elastic Kubernetes Service best practices.
+This worksop is originally based on AWS [EKS Workshop](https://eksworkshop.com/).
+You can find there more modules and learn about other Amazon Elastic Kubernetes Service best practices.

 ![EKS](images/using_ec2_spot_instances_with_eks/3-service-animated.gif)